Part Two: On Niccolo Machiavelli: The Art of War

 by their right hand.

-Now the greatest large unit cavalry charge shown on film is only found in the new
+Now the greatest large unit cavalry charge shown on film is only found in

-rendition of J.R.R.
+J.R.R.
 Tolkien's The Return of the King, which occurred during The Battle of the Pelennor Fields.

 Infantry, whether orc or human, not armed with long